Featured Pages The Rocket Man The genius of Archie LowMoto Rumi An Italian Masterpiece

 Broom until the end of 1986, and the company name changed to Hesleydon,

 Subsequently development continued, with the machines being built to order,

 Development Engineering has continued to provide support for Hesketh

-motorcycles, even making around a dozen bikes a year.
+motorcycles, and also built around a dozen new motorcycles a year.